ElateralLtd/brandgility-embedded-api/README.md

-# Brandgility's iframe embedding:
+# How to embed Brandgility's configurator into an iframe:
-- get the id of template to be configured
+- get the id of template to be configured from Brandgility application
-- copy and paste this template into your page/component, `:id` in `src` attribute should be replaced with template's id:
+- copy and paste below code into your page/component, replace `:id` in `src` attribute with your template's id:
 ```html
 <iframe
   style={{ width: '100%', height: '100%', border: 'none' }}